lex-node/governance/constitution/constitution.md

 * **Maturation Period:** the period of 30,240 blocks (~21 days) that must elapse before a Governance Stake may become active
 * **Minimum Approval:** the percentage of the total Voting Token supply that support for a proposal must be greater than for the proposal to be considered valid
 * **Node:** an instance of Pocket Core (or another software client embodying the Pocket Protocol) that is online and operating on the Pocket Network, synced on a reasonably current basis with the Pocket Blockchain and receiving and propagating transactions from other Nodes on the Pocket Network
-* **On-Chain:** any activity that is directly or indirectly reflected in information included in the Pocket Blockhain
+* **On-Chain:** any activity that is directly or indirectly reflected in information included in the Pocket Blockchain
 * **On-Chain Council Treasury:** the account designated by the Council to hold POKT DevFund Awards.
 The initial On-Chain Council Treasury is address 6386713deb27b609daad5e2e32ee6591753e5f4e on the Pocket Network.
 * **Ownerless Foundation:** a foundation which has no members, shareholders or other equity holders
 * **Parameter Update Proposal (PUP):** proposals to change the value of a given parameter, On-Chain or in the Council’s tools or platforms